skranz/skranz.github.com/_posts/2019-06-30-FindingEconomicArticles2.md

 ## 20 The Economic Benefits of Pharmaceutical Innovations: The Case of~     7
 ## # ... with 679 more rows
 ```
+<br>
 For a nice thumbnail in R-bloggers let us finish with a screenshot of the app:
-<br>
+<br><br>
 <img src="http://skranz.github.io/images/search2.PNG" style="width: 100%; height: 100%">
 <br>